Porto intro > Sights and Activities > Day trips > Porto Beaches >2 days in Porto > 1 week Porto > Braga Day trip

 Further details about Matosinhos Beach

 Praia de Matosinhos is a large beach that is able to provide sufficient space for all of its visitors, even in the summer months.
 There are better beaches and resort towns in the Porto region, but Matosinhos is the easiest to travel to and is great for spending a lazy day in the sun or for surfing in the medium sized waves.
-For a much better resort town, consider the slightly longer train ride to Espinho.
+For a much better resort town, consider the slightly longer train ride to Vila do Conde or Espinho.

 At Praia de Matosinhos the waves are suitable for surfing or body boarding, and there are surfing schools based at the beach.
 Surf equipment can be rented; a board and wet suit can be hired for €15 for two hours.
 During the summer season, the beach is supervised by a lifeguard and surfing is only allowed within the designated areas.
 The sea temperature is influenced by the Atlantic Ocean, therefore it is shocking cold, even at the height of the summer.